TheSeaCook/tape2esxdos/README.md

 Let's say we want to transfer the t2esx esxdos build to a Speccy:

-1. On computer prepare the source file `T2ESX`
+1. On the host computer prepare source file `T2ESX`

 ```
 $ ./split.py T2ESX